The Maintenance Mindset

 - Over-reward with old habits

-- Lose the rhythm that brought them here
+- Lose the structure that supported progress

 The Mindset Shift